ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 </tr>
 <tr>
 <td>Memory</td>
 <td>Select the amount of memory for the {{site.data.keyword.powerSys_notm}}.
-The amount of memory that you can select depends on the number of cores you selected.
-You can allocate up to 64 GB for each core that you select.
-For example, selecting four cores allows you to select up to 256 GB of memory.</td>
+If you choose to use more than 64 GBs of memory per core, you are charged a higher price.
+For example, when you choose one core with 128 GBs of memory, you are charged the regular price for the first 64 GBs.
+After the first 64 GBs (64 - 128 GBs), you are charged a higher price.</td>
 </tr>
 <tr>
 <td>Boot image</td>